sheebajosetj/Retial-and-Support-Agent-Analysis/README.md

 # 🛒 Retail and Support Agent Analysis using SQL

+Fliipazon Retail is a multinational company that operates a chain of retail stores across different regions.
+They sell a wide range of products and want to analyse their sales data to gain insights into their business performance and make informed decisions.
 ## 📌 Project Objective
 To analyze data from a retail company operating across multiple regions to extract meaningful insights and generate actionable reports.
 The focus areas included:

 - 👥 Customer behavior